 One of the best things about these parks is their proximity to the Lost Coast, the cute towns of Eureka and Trinidad, and other great stops along highway 101.
 So while this guide focuses on the National and State Parks, it also includes attractions in the greater Humboldt County area.

 So here’s the ultimate guide to the Redwood National and State Parks!

 Summer is the peak travel season.
 The popular trails and drives will be packed with cars and people, so start your days early to beat some of the crowds.
 You’ll want to book your accommodation – whether it’s a hotel, campground, or RV site – in advance.
 The weather is perfect in the summer – sunny with cool breezes during the day, and you’ll still want a layer in the mornings and evenings.

 Winter has lots of rain, which can wash out some of the trails and roads.
 Some campgrounds and many accommodation and restaurants are closed for the season.
 For these months, bring warm clothes, rain gear, and a high-clearance vehicle to navigate the roads that lead to some of the best trails.

-Spring and Summer are the best seasons to visit for good weather (mostly sunny, but still quite chilly at times) and lower crowds and prices.
+Spring and Fall are the best seasons to visit for good weather (mostly sunny, but still quite chilly at times) and lower crowds and prices.
 Everything – restaurants, campgrounds, accommodations – should be open during these months, and you won’t need to book as far in advance.